jatin1199/Alfaaz/README.md

 # Alfaaz
-This is a Capstone Project which acts as an interpreter between deaf and dumb people and abled people by converting ASL to text and audio to ASL.
+This is a Project which acts as an interpreter between deaf and dumb people and abled people by converting ASL to text and audio to ASL.